Top divers join perilous mission to recover Italian tourists’ remains from Maldives sea cave

 By Laura Sharman, CNN

-(CNN) — International cave divers have arrived in the Maldives to step up the search for the remains of four Italians who died while scuba diving in the island paradise, a day after a military officer lost his life in the recovery attempt.
+(CNN) — International cave divers have teamed up with Maldivian experts to recover the remains of four Italians who died while scuba diving in the island paradise.

+The operation resumed Monday following a temporary suspension after a military diver lost his life.

+Five Italians died while exploring the Vaavu Atoll on Thursday, prompting the multinational effort.

 They are Monica Montefalcone, an associate professor of ecology at the University of Genoa; her daughter Giorgia Sommacal; marine biologist Federico Gualtieri; and researcher Muriel Oddenino.

+The group were on a scuba diving expedition aboard the Duke of York vessel, according to Italy’s foreign ministry.

+The Red Crescent offered to provide psychological First Aid to an overall 20 Italians who remained onboard and no injuries were immediately reported, the ministry added.

-The attempt to retrieve their bodies has already claimed another life, underscoring the peril and complexity of the recovery effort.
+The attempt to retrieve the four missing bodies has already claimed another life, underscoring the peril and complexity of the recovery effort.

 Senior military diver Sgt.
-Mohamed Mahudhee died on Saturday during a second rescue mission into the cave, which at its deepest point is 70 meters (230 feet) below the surface (about as deep as a 20-story building is tall), and 200 meters long.
+Mohamed Mahudhee, 43, died on Saturday during a second recovery mission into the cave, which at its deepest point is 70 meters (230 feet) below the surface (about as deep as a 20-story building is tall), and 200 meters long.

 “He was one of the most senior divers, which shows just how challenging this dive is,” Shareef said.

+Authorities believe military diver Mahudhee, a member of the national defense force, died from decompression sickness – caused by a rapid decrease in pressure that surrounds you, of either air or water.

+Decompression sickness is most common in scuba or deep-sea divers, but can also happen during high-altitude or unpressurized air travel, according to Harvard Health.

-Each rescue dive is limited to around three hours due to oxygen and decompression requirements, Shareef said.
+Each dive in Maldives recovery mission is limited to around three hours due to oxygen and decompression requirements, Shareef said.

-During Saturday’s rescue operation two divers marked the cave entrance by shooting a balloon up to the water’s surface.
-This allowed remaining crew to swim directly toward it and maximize their time inside.

 “You have to be an expert for this level of diving,” he added.

+During Saturday’s recovery operation, two divers marked the cave entrance by shooting a balloon up to the water’s surface.
+This allowed other crew to swim directly toward it and maximize their time inside.

-Before resurfacing, the divers must stay in shallow water to decompress after ascending from the cave’s depths.
+Before resurfacing, divers must stay in shallow water to decompress after ascending from the cave’s depths.

 Authorities believe Mahudhee, a member of the national defense force, died from complications during this process.